Thematic Sessions

 The Symbiosis and Insect Pathology session covers all aspects of insect – microbiome microbiota interactions, including bacteria, fungi, viruses, and protozoa, expanding from mutualism to parasitism and from obligatory to facultative symbiosis.
 The different forms of the art of ‘living together’ are presented and discussed in this session.
 Both fundamental research and applied topics are considered, including the use of microbes in environment-friendly control methods of insect agricultural pest and insect disease vectors.

-Laurence Mouton, France
+Laurence Mouton, University of Lyon, France

-Anastasia Tsagkarakou, Greece
+Anastasia Tsagkarakou, Hellenic Agricultural Organization “DEMETER”, Greece

 In the years to come, urban environments and forest ecosystems are expected to be heavily affected both by native and invasive insect species.
 International trade and globalization facilitate the movement of insects beyond their natural range while changes in climatic and environmental regime not only allow the establishment of invasive species but even trigger population outbreaks of native ones.
 This session aims at presenting the latest advances in forest and urban entomology, highlighting the challenges in this changing environment.